CompTIA Security+ Exam Notes

 If the goal is for the media never to be reused, there are three methods (for mechanical drives, not solid-state)

 1. One method is shredding.
-You would need to disassemble the drive and take the platters and run them through a shredder.
+You must disassemble the drive, take the platters, and run them through a shredder.

-2. The other method is to use powerful magnets, this is typically done with a piece of specialized machinery that can be quite costly.
-If you had several dives, the degaussing method is the fastest of the two options.
+2. The other method is to use powerful magnets.
+This is typically done with specialized machinery that can be quite costly.
+If you have had several dives, the degaussing method is the fastest of the two options.

-3. Another method is to use pulverizing where a machine crushes the drive to destroy all components and the data is unrecoverable.
+3. Another method is to use pulverizing, in which a machine crushes the drive to destroy all components, making the data unrecoverable.

-If the plan is to repurpose the drives the best method is to employ a disk wiping/overwriting program.
+If the plan is to repurpose the drives, the best method is to employ a disk wiping/overwriting program.
 It is better to use a program that writes random patterns of ones and zeroes.
-There are specialized tools that can still recover data if all you use is the zero-filling approach.
+Even if all you use is the zero-filling approach, specialized tools can still recover data.
 Wiping is also known as purging.

 Formatting will not help with wiping data.
 All it does is remove the reference to the data.